 Pack in the Produce

 If you do one thing this year to alter the way you eat, adding more vegetables to every meal of the day would be a big step in the right direction.
 Salad for breakfast?
 Sure!
 Top mixed greens with a poached egg for protein and sliced avocado for healthy fat.
-Hearty bean and vegetable soup makes a delicious lunch alongside a turkey sandwich on whole grain bread.
+Easy vegetable soup makes a delicious lunch alongside a turkey sandwich on whole grain bread.
 And instead of serving one vegetable with dinner, skip the traditional starchy side of potatoes or rice and make two veggie side dishes instead.
 This collection has plenty of inspiration for any meal of the day.

 Vary Your Protein